jmajer/raspi-model/README.md

 # raspi-model

-python scipt that reads the revision and serial number from /proc/cpuinfo and prints the particular raspberrypi model
+python script that reads the revision and serial number from /proc/cpuinfo and prints the particular raspberrypi model